zarr-developers/VirtualiZarr/docs/usage.md

 but this requires some [upstream changes](https://github.com/TomNicholas/VirtualiZarr/issues/35) in xarray.
 ```

 Printing this "virtual dataset" shows that although it is an instance of `xarray.Dataset`, unlike a typical xarray dataset, it does not contain numpy or dask arrays, but instead it wraps {py:class}`ManifestArray <virtualizarr.manifests.ManifestArray>` objects.
+(We will use the term "virtual dataset" to refer to any `xarray.Dataset` which contains one or more {py:class}`ManifestArray <virtualizarr.manifests.ManifestArray>` objects.)

 ```python
 vds